mj2silva/mj2silva/README.md

 - 💙 React is what I do
 - 🎮 I like videogames
 - 🏃 I love running
-- 👨‍🎓 I'm learning Python, Java and Go
+- 👨‍🎓 I'm learning Python, C# and Go

 You can contact me in contact.manuelsilvag@gmail.com